MrDevaa/wallpaperApp/.github/ISSUE_TEMPLATE/user-stories.md

  **So that** i can scale capacity with user demand

  ### Details and Assumptions
-- We will use IBM Cloud
+- We will use IBM Cloud, GCP, AWS, etc....
 - Deploy as a Cloud Foundry App

  ### Acceptance Criteria